Exclusive: U.S. warships sail near South China Sea islands claimed by Beijing

 The United States has said it would like to see more international participation in freedom-of-navigation operations in the South China Sea.

-Reporting by Idrees Ali; Editing by Alexander Smith and Alexandra Hudson
+Editing by Alexander Smith and Alexandra Hudson